 Pulse Propulsion Load System

-The integrated trailer was integral to the concept, designed to allow the same basic vehicle to meet the 15 tonne requirement, in addition to the 6 and 9 tonne requirement.
-This approach was unique, using the same vehicle for all three requirement would provide significant logistics commonality benefits.
+The integrated trailer was integral to the concept, designed to allow the same basic vehicle to meet the 15-tonne requirement, in addition to the 6 and 9-tonne requirements.
+This approach was unique, using the same vehicle for all three requirements would provide significant logistics commonality benefits.

 Not only was it powered, but it had central tire inflation, self-levelling and was articulated in a manner that meant mobility did not suffer.
-This allowed payload to be increased to 15 tonnes whilst maintaining a turn radius of 10.7 metres.
+This allowed the payload to be increased to 15 tonnes whilst maintaining a turning radius of 10.7 metres.

 Flex Frame and Stewart and Stevenson

 Although the MPMP was of undoubted capability and had a number of unique innovations it did represent some risk as the Army was considering the replacement for the venerable Foden, Scammel, Bedford and DAF trucks.